SumoLogic/sumologic-documentation/docs/integrations/google/compute-engine.md

-## Install the Google Compute Engine App
+## Installing the Google Compute Engine App

 Now that you have set up collection for Google Compute Engine, install the Sumo Logic App to use the pre-configured searches and [dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/06Google/Google_Compute_Engine/Install-the-Google-Compute-Engine-App-and-view-the-Dashboards#Dashboards) that provide visibility into your environment for real-time analysis of overall usage.